 And so, after discovering this thing called the internet, I decided to create a website - primarily to introduce people to this great pastime, but also to try and promote the hobby in general.

 I had never been a big computer-lover, but I bought a small digital camera in about 2002 (photography being another love of mine), and this naturally got me using my computer on a regular basis.

 I slowly taught myself how to write basic computer code, and with the help of Sitesell & SBI!, RC Airplane World was created and continues to grow on an almost daily basis.

 My efforts with the website are often rewarded with e-mails from visitors complimenting me on the nature and style of the site, and thanking me for the information available.
 It's very satisfying to know that I've helped others to get into this great hobby!

 And through the site, I've made contact with many interesting people from around the world and even had some invites to go flying in a few different countries.
-Even more recently, adding a forum to the site has increased those friendly contacts.

 I'm not, and don't pretend to be, any kind of RC-expert but RC Airplane World is a very genuine resource for anyone looking to get started in the hobby of radio control flying, and I'm very happy to share what I do know.